 Preparing for Surgery

 Dr. Cabbabe will ask that you refrain from taking any aspirin, plavix, Coumadin, ibuprofen or any other type of blood thinner.
 Iron supplements are often recommended to allow faster recovery after surgery.
 Dr. Cabbabe strives to meet and exceed his patient’s expectations.
 He will meet with you and plan the best procedure based on the quality of your skin and the amount of dense breast tissue versus fatty breast tissue as well as the location of the nipple – areola.

 Before & After Gallery

 View before-and-after pictures of real patients of Cabbabe Plastic Surgery

 The morning of the procedure, Dr. Cabbabe will place marks on your chest where small incisions will be made to perform liposuction and around the areola where the incision will be made to remove the dense breast tissue.
 All of the surgical tissues are numbed up, or anesthetized, prior to surgery to minimize pain during an after surgery.
 High definition liposculpting of the chest and tissue removal are performed.
 Selective incisions are made to remove all of the fibrous, glandular breast tissue.
 Fat injections are done as needed into the pec muscle to minimize saucer deformities that can occur after complete gland excision.
 The breast fold and pec muscle are sculpted by thinning tissues in the correct areas of the breast, chest and abdomen done to smooth everything.
 A drain is left in place for approximately one week to facilitate healing.

-Your Gynecomastia will be performed by Dr. Cabbabe's surgery center located in St. Louis, MO.
+Your Gynecomastia will be performed in a hospital or surgery center in St. Louis, MO.